 - a phone call or video consultation

-- a text message, for example inviting you to visit the surgery for a blood test
+- a short text or email message, for example to ask for further information

 Benefits of using an online form